Lawn Mowing Calculator guide

 The formula in plain language

 In plain language: The calculator converts mower width to feet, multiplies by speed in feet per hour, applies efficiency, then divides lawn area by the mowing rate.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer